boytchev/suica/docs/user-guide.md

 of time.
 Examples of events are when the user click on an object with the mouse.
 Suica reimplements a part of the web page events system	onto Suica objects.

-Events are captured only if they occur on a predefined target zone.
-Events occuring outside this zone are ignored.
-The target zone can be the whole Suica canvas or any individual Suica graphical object.
+Suica adds rudimentary support for events bound to Suica objects.
+It manages events for the Suica drawing canvas and for individual graphical objects in the canvas.

+An event is used in two steps:

+- An object declares that it is interested in a given message by providing a special event handling function
+- When the event occurs, its description is passed to the event handling function which processes the event
+- Events that are not listened to, are ignored

-### Motion events
+### Types of events

-Suica supports several motion events &ndash; they occur when the mouse is moved over the target zone.
+Suica supports *motion events* (they occur when the mouse is moved over an object) and *click events* (they occur when a mouse button is used over an object).

+**Motion events** are:

-- `onМouseEnter` &ndash; the mouse enters the target zone
+- `onМouseEnter` &ndash; the mouse enters the object
-- `onМouseMove` &ndash; the mouse is moves over the target zone
+- `onМouseMove` &ndash; the mouse is moves over the object
-- `onМouseLeave` &ndash; the mouse leaves the target zone
+- `onМouseLeave` &ndash; the mouse leaves the object

 <img src="images/events-motion.png">

-The event handler of motion events has one parameter, holding an object that describes the event.

-### Click events

-Suica supports several click events &ndash; they occur when a mouse button is used over the target zone.
+**Click events** are:

 - `onMouseDown` &ndash; a mouse button is pressed over the target zone
 - `onMouseUp` &ndash; a mouse button is released over the target zone